 The Garden District Association took on another beautification project in 2010: the replanting of Jackson Avenue neutral grounds.
 The Crepe Myrtles that lined the avenue, most of which were in decline, were replaced in 2010 replaced with Holly trees.
 Over the past several decades, many of the trees planted in the median were damaged by the busy traffic , their canopies destroyed by passing trucks and their demise hurried by lack of proper pruning.
 Because of its narrow 5 foot width, the selection of trees appropriate for this site was limited.
 This project was approved by the City of New Orleans Department of Parks and Parkways and the new plantings will be pruned and maintained as needed, in coordination with the Department of Parks and Parkways.

 In addition to the underwriting part of the St. Charles Avenue Planting Project, the GDA continues our own Enhancing the Canopy of Oaks program for oak tree plantings throughout the neighborhood.
-Appropriate planting locations usually require a space of 3ft. x 5ft on public property (often between the sidewalk and the curb) which cannot be located under electrical wires.
+Appropriate planting locations usually require a space of 4ft. x 5ft on public property (often between the sidewalk and the curb) which cannot be located under electrical wires.
 Property owners who choose to participate pay only 1/3 of the cost of each oak tree and will benefit from the service of professional landscapers.
 The remaining 2/3 of this cost will be paid for by the Garden District Association and our very generous neighbors, Tony & Katherine Gelderman.
-This fee includes 1 year of watering and maintenance from the tree company to ensure the health of the tree in the crucial first year.
-If you are interested in planting one or more trees near your property, please contact the GDA at 525-7608 or email@example.com.
+If you are interested in planting one or more trees near your property, please contact the GDA at 525-7608 or firstname.lastname@example.org.